 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers [8] [9].

-Containers are a standardized unit of software that allows developers to isolate their app from its environment, solving the “it works on my machine” Includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+Containers are a standardized unit of software that allows developers to isolate their app from its environment, solving the “it works on my machine”.
+Includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 Any docker client will be able to run the container in any machine.
 For developers, it means that they can focus on writing code without worrying about the system that it will ultimately be running on.

 Another advantage of the containers is that they are lightweight, require fewer resources and have very quick start up times, and secure, the container provides isolation from other containers.